luzhoutao/XSL-interpreter/XML_parser/README.md

 # XML Parser

-To parse XML code into a symbol tree.
+To parse XML code into a tag tree.